shayhowe/front-end-legos-workshop-2/README.md

 ### Step 5

 * At the beginning of the render method, assign the first song in the `songs` array to `currentSong` so that we can render that song to the player
-* Since the first song is now our `currentSong`, let move that element to the bottom of the array using the following code:
+* Since the first song is now our `currentSong`, lets move that element to the bottom of the array using the following code:

 ```
 this.songs = this.songs.concat(this.songs.splice(0, 1));